 The MIT scientists, using multiple videos in slow motion, “…found that cats lap at precisely the rate that would get them the most water for the effort expended,” according to an article in the Washington Post.

-Cats are built for speed drinking, and it has probably always helped them survive in the wild, allowing for less time vulnerably paying attention to water and more looking out for predators.
+Cats are built for speed drinking, and it has probably helped them survive in the wild.
+It demanded less time paying attention to water and more looking out for predators.

 Exquisite Physics: Cats, Water And How Nature Designs Its Creatures